SWEN900072023/GGBond/README.md

 * Database and data sample details are documented in docs/data-sample.

 ## Part 4
+Deliverables
-1. Performance Report:
+* Performance Report:
   * A detailed discourse on system performance.
   * This report can be found at GitHub (docs/part4).

-2. Checklist Submission:
-* Make sure to submit the Part4 checklist (Appendix D – Checklist for Part4 Deliverable) to Canvas assignments.
-Submission Details:
+* Submission Details:
   * For source code & reports: We'll evaluate your GitHub RELEASE TAGS for grading purposes.
 Ensure the tags are generated, deployed, and added to your checklist before the deadline.